 Beware of claims of unlimited space, as you might find yourself surprised with unexpected hidden conditions.
 Generally, you will get more disk space than you need, but it’s wise to ensure you have that peace of mind from the beginning.

 You don’t want your site to face downtime or your account to incur additional fees as a penalty for receiving too many monthly visitors.
 The bandwidth offered by your hosting company needs to allow for more than sufficient transfer or download of data from your site to those who visit.
 Your bandwidth is also impacted by the emails you send, especially if they have attachments.

 Confirm your allowed level of gigabytes before signing on.
 Even if you use more than your allotted bandwidth and stay online, a resulting slower bandwidth capability will see your users leave your site very quickly.

-Websites can lose data from disk failure, software bugs and even hackers, to name a few.
-It’s always important to err on the side of caution and ensure that all data for your site has a backup.
+Websites can lose data from disk failure, software bugs, and even hackers, to name a few.
+It’s always important to err on the side of caution and ensure that all data for your site is a backup.
 Some hosting companies will run regular backups whether once per 24 hours or even several times each day, whereas others will do so on a weekly basis.